Professor Dean Lusher

 - ORCID profile

-Dean Lusher is an Associate Professor and ARC Future Fellow at Swinburne’s Centre for Transformative Innovation.
+Dean Lusher is a Professor of Innovation Studies at Swinburne’s Centre for Transformative Innovation.
 He is a social network analyst with expertise in statistical models for social networks.
 His expertise is specifically in the theory and application of exponential random graph models (ERGM), with an applied focus on social and technological innovation, organisational culture and system resilience.

-Dean is also a Board Member of the International Network for Social Network Analysis (INSNA), Co-Chair of the Australian Network for Social Network Analysis (ANSNA), and an editorial board member for the journal 'Social Networks'.
+Dean is also a Board Member of the International Network for Social Network Analysis (INSNA) and an editorial board member for the journal 'Social Networks'.

 Innovation; Social network analysis; Networked innovation